w-lfpup/snowprints-rs/README.md

 ## What is a snowprint?

-A `snowprint` is a [snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID) variant based on this [article](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).

-This library optimistically distributes a "sequential trail" of snowflake IDs across shardable real estate.
+A `snowprint` is a [snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID) variant based on this [article](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c) and optimistically distributes a "sequential trail" of snowflake IDs across shardable real estate.

+Snowprints :
+- reset sequences every MS to 0
+- increase logical volume sequences on use or every MS
+- return err if available logical volume ids are exhausted

 ## License